 The Nitrates Directive (91/676/EEC) requires Member States to identify areas where groundwater have nitrate concentrations of more than 50 mg/l nitrate or are thought to be at risk of nitrate contamination.
 Areas associated with such groundwater are designated as Nitrate Vulnerable Zones (NVZs) within which, Member States are required to establish Action Programmes to reduce and prevent further nitrate contamination.
 In this regard, the Neighbourhood Plan area is within the 'Aldingbourne Rife' Surface Water NVZ.
-However, it is useful to note that as the Neighbourhood Plan is likely to allocate land for residential development and potential employment areas, such uses are not considered to increase the risk of pollution to the NVZ.
+Whilst the NVZ has been designated primarily due to run off from agriculture, new residential and employment development has the potential to lead to some additional impacts on the presence of nitrates in the area.